3rd Army (RSFSR): First formation

 On March 3, Austro-Hungarian troops took Balta, thus threatening the rear of the southern Soviet forces.
 Komdarm Mikhail Muravjev ordered the Special Odessa Army to stop the advance of the Austro-Hungarian troops along the south-western railroad.

 Fighting broke out near the railway stations of Sloboda and Birzula on March 5–7, 1918 between Red troops and the 3rd infantry and 2nd Cavalry Divisions of the 12th Corps of the Austrian Army.
 In this battle, the Austrians lost more than 500 soldiers and officers killed.
-The defense of Birzula was led by the legendary sailor-anarchist Anatoli Zhelezniakov.
+The defense of Birzula was led by the sailor-anarchist Anatoli Zhelezniakov.
 But the small and poorly organized Odessa Army could not withstand the regular Austro-Hungarian army and was forced to retreat to defensive positions 10 km north of Odessa.
 The Odessa Council, by an overwhelming majority, offered to surrender the city without a fight.
 Rumcherod also recognized that the defense of Odessa was useless.
 On March 12, the City Duma took over the power in Odessa and agreed with the Austrian command on the unimpeded evacuation of the Red Army.
 Mikhail Muravjev was forced to retreat with his Odessa Army to the East.

 In the middle of March 1918, by decision of the Second All-Ukrainian Congress of Soviets, the Special Odessa Army received the name of 3rd Army.

 After leaving Odessa, one part of the army headed towards the Dnieper, and another part crossed into the Crimea.
 The right-wing units became part of the 1st Army, while other units joined the 5th Army of Kliment Voroshilov.
 The Tiraspol detachment became part of the 2nd Army.

 In April 1918, the 3rd Army was situated around Lozova and had some 5,000 soldiers under command of E.I.
 Chikvanaia.
 It tried in vain to restrain the offensive of the German troops towards the Donbass.
 In late April, the shattered remains of the 3rd Army withdrew to the territory of RSFSR (Voronezh Province) and joined the 1st Special Army in the region of Liski.